Poetess, Director, Producer,

 Poetry anthologies include; “Pratik” which was edited by world renowned poet Yuyutsu Sharma.
 “Hard Rain”, a collage of Bob Dylan inspired poetry, “Rastaman” a tribute to Bob Marley.
 Picture This Anthology,” “Word Stock,” and “Delirious, a Celebration of Prince, as well as several Alien Buddha Press anthologies and Rust Belt Review #1.”
 Her most recent poetry books available on Amazon.com through Alien Buddha Press are “The Past is Calling,” “Broken Branches” and “Poetography,” “Subtle Shade of Bruise“, and “Still Standin.”
 “Poetography” was an Ephrastic opportunity created in collaboration with her photographer son and grandson.
 “Pam’s Jacket” a fun adventure was published by Guerilla Genesis Press.

-Her collection of romance novels include “Horse Sense,” “Check Mates,” and soon to be released “Sea Escapes”
+Her collection of romance novels include “Horse Sense,” “Check Mates,” and newly released “Sea Escapes”

 Thasia Anne also has a program on (CAM) Cable Access Media called “Poetry, Prose, and Personalities.” in Erie Pennsylvania where she lives contently with her videographer husband Bear.
-The program features interviews with local poets, artists, and people with big creative personalities from the community.
+The program features interviews with poets, artists, and people with big creative personalities from the community.
+And through a new Zoom format is reaching out into communities every where.

 Her cable access television show Poetry, Prose, and Personalities is now easily accessed anywhere anytime. at CAMErie.org.
 Then to Local Content, then Video on demand.
 In the search bar type Poetry, Prose, and Personalities, or WOW and you will have access.